-- 2.54.
+- 2.56.
 It is our responsibility to apply the correct charges to each MPAN/MSID.
-The allocation of charges is based on the voltage of connection and metering information.
-We are responsible for deciding the voltage of connection while the Supplier determines and provides the metering information. - 2.55.
-Generally, the voltage of connection is determined by where the metering is located and where responsibility for the electrical equipment transfers from us to the connected customer.
-This is normally established when the MPAN/MSID is created and will include information about whether the MPAN/MSID is for import or export purposes.
-Where an MPAN/MSID is used for export purposes the type of generation (intermittent or non-intermittent) will also be determined. - 2.56.
-The Supplier provides us with metering information which enables us to allocate charges where there is more than one charge per voltage level.
-This metering data is likely to change over time if, for example, a Supplier changes from a two
+The allocation of charges is based on the voltage of connection, import/export details, metering information and, for some tariffs, the metering location.
+Where an MPAN/MSID is used for export purposes, the type of generation (intermittent or non-intermittent) also determines the allocation of charges. - 2.57.
+We are responsible for deciding the voltage of connection.
+Generally, this is determined where the metering is located and where responsoibility for the electrical equipment transfers from us to the connected Customer. - 2.58.
+The Supplier determines and provides us with metering information and data.
+This enables us to allocate charges where there is more than one charge per voltage level.
+The metering information and data is likely to change over time if, for example, a Supplier changes from a two rate meter to a single rate meter.
+When we are notified this has happened we will change the allocation of charges accoridngly. - 2.59.
+Where it has been identified that a charge may have been incorrectly allocated due to the wrong voltage of connection, incorrect import/export details, or an incorrectly noted metering location, or any other relevant factor then a request to investigate the applicable charges should be made to us.
+Requests from persons other than the current Supplier should be accompanied by a Letter of Authority from the customer; the current Supplier must also acknowledge that they are aware that a correction request has been made.
+Any request must be supported by an explanation of why it is believed that the current charge is wrongly applied along with supporting information, including, where appropriate, photographs of metering positions or system diagrams.
+Any request to correct the current LLFC/charge that also includes a request to backdate the correction must include justification as to why it is considered appropriate to backdate the change.

-- rate meter to a single rate meter.
-When this happens we will change the allocation of charges accordingly. - 2.57.
-Where it has been identified that a LLFC/charge is likely to be incorrectly allocated due to the wrong voltage of connection, (incorrect import/export details or an incorrectly noted metering location) then a correction request must be made to us.
-Requests from persons other than the current Supplier should be accompanied by a Letter of Authority from the Customer; the existing Supplier must also acknowledge that they are aware that a correction request has been made.
-Any request must be supported by an explanation of why it is believed that the current charge is wrongly applied along with supporting information, including, where appropriate photographs of metering positions or system diagrams.
-Any request to correct the current LLFC/charge that also includes a request to backdate the correction must include justification as to why it is considered appropriate to backdate the change. - 2.58.
-If it has been identified that a charge has been incorrectly allocated due to the metering data then a correction request should be made to the Supplier. - 2.59.
-Where we agree that an MPAN/MSID has been assigned incorrectly to the wrong voltage level then we will correct it by allocating the correct set of charges for that voltage level.
-Any adjustment for incorrectly applied charges will be as follows: - Any credit or additional charge will be issued to the Supplier/s who were effective during the period of the change. - The correction will be applied from the date of the request, back to the date of the incorrect allocation or, up to the maximum period specified by; the Limitation Act (1980), in England and Wales, which covers a six year period and the Prescription and Limitation (Scotland) Act 1973, which covers a five year period; whichever is the shorter. - 2.60.
-Should we reject the request a justification will be provided to the requesting Party. - 2.61.
-We shall not unreasonably withhold or delay any agreement to correct the charges applied and would expect to reach agreement within three months from the date of request.
+- 2.60.
+If it has been identified that a charge has been incorrectly allocated due to the metering information and/or data then a correction request should be made to the Supplier. - 2.61.
+An administration charge (covering our reasonable costs) may be made if a technical assessment or site visit is required, but we will not apply any charge where we agree to the change request. - 2.62 Where we agree that the current LLFC/charge should be changed, then we will allocate the appropriate set of charges for the connection.
+Any adjustment will be applied from the date of the request back to the date of the incorrect allocation or; upto the maximum period specified by the Limitation Act (1980) in England and Wales, which covers a six year period, whichever is the shorter. - 2.63 Any credit or additional charge will be issued to the Supplier/s who were effective during the period of the change. - 2.64 Should we reject the request a justification will be provided to the requesting Party.
+We shall not unreasonably withhold or delay any decision on a request to change the charges applied and would expect to confirm our position on the request within three months from the date of request.